govau/content-guide/_punctuation-grammar/quotation-marks.md

 {% include guide_example.liquid
   title = "double quotation marks" content= "
-The team leader said, 'We need to follow the director's advice that “work-life balance is an important part of our organisation’s success” in order to build good services.'
+The team leader said, 'We need to follow the director's advice that “balancing work and home life is an important part of our organisation’s success” in order to build good services.'
 "
 %}